Hercules, California: Prehistory through the 20th century

 After World War II the company began to diversify its production line and build an anhydrous ammonia plant, a base for fertilizer.
 Explosive manufacturing was discontinued in Hercules in 1964 (neighboring Giant Powder stopped its operations in 1960).
 In 1974, the cessation of explosives production allowed hundreds of acres of protective “buffer” land (separated by large stands of eucalyptus trees, many of which still stand) to be reused for other purposes.
 Starting in 1974, real estate development companies began to develop the land and Hercules began to transform into the bedroom community it is known as today.
 Eventually, the ammonia plant began to be outcompeted by foreign manufacturers, and this combined with labor issues, resulted in its permanent closure in 1976.
 Although Hercules Powder Company is now gone one legacy remains: a study has been made of upper layer soil contamination from prior emissions of the California Powder Works operations.

 In 1966 the Pacific Refinery company started operation on the shores of Hercules and served as large employer until its closure in 1995.
 Its demise marked the end of 114 years of heavy industry in Hercules.
 The land the refinery was located on was redeveloped as the Victoria by the Bay subdivision in early 2000s.
 Biorad, a Fortune 500 biotech company established its headquarters in Hercules in the 1980s and continues to be the town's largest employer.

 Starting in the 1970s Hercules created and has continuously updated its master plan to further its development.
 During the 1970s, Hercules was one of the first cities in the United States to develop a comprehensive Noise Element of the General Plan.
 This work included the production of noise contour maps for all major highways and arterial roads, as well as a citywide noise mitigation plan.
 Heavy development as a suburb continued through the 1980s through the present day.

 The town's population grew rapidly in the last decades of the 20th century.
 Per United States Census Bureau data, what was sleepy town of 252 in 1970 grew nearly 24-fold into a town of 5,963 by 1980 which tripled again into a town of 16,829 by 1990.
 By 2000, the town began to level out to its current population of approximately 25,000.

 Recent history and development

 In 2000, the City of Hercules chartered an urban-design-based land use planning effort.
 This plan attempted to balance the preservation of the city's undeveloped land against continued suburban sprawl and to redevelop the city's formerly industrial waterfront.
 The resulting plan directs that Hercules be turned into a transit-oriented, pedestrian-friendly, mixed-use town.
 Several new developments were started in that era based on the plan, including the Central Waterfront around the historic core of Hercules and Victoria by the Bay.
-However the development of Hercules has not been without is challenges.
+However, the development of Hercules has not been without its challenges.